mnjore/CNS-Project-1/README.md

 - Xterm
 - POX controller
 ## Installation
-To use the DDoS attack detection model, follow these steps:
+To install the DDoS attack detection model, follow these steps:
 1. Install a version of Linux that can install a Python version between 3.7 to 3.9:

-This can be found at https://releases.ubuntu.com/
+* This can be found at https://releases.ubuntu.com/

 2. Install Mininet for network simulation: